 What is Merger Arbitrage?

-Merger Arbitrage is an event-driven investment strategy that aims to exploit uncertainties that exist between the period when the M&A is announced and when it is successfully completed.
-The strategy typically involves buying and selling stocks of two merging companies to create riskfree profit.
-This strategy is mainly taken by hedge funds and is also known as Risk Arbitrage.
+Merger Arbitrage, also known as risk arbitrage, is an event-driven investment strategy that aims to exploit uncertainties that exist between the period when the M&A is announced and when it is successfully completed.
+This strategy, mainly undertaken by hedge funds, involves buying and selling stocks of two merging companies to create riskfree profit.

 It mainly takes two forms: